cisagov/FLAREclient-container/README.md

 If an instance of the container is already running, you may have to run `docker rm -f humanreview-db` first to remove the existing container.

+#### MySQL Schemas
+The docker container will load schemas in alpha/numeric order by the script `docker/51-load-schemas.sh`.
+This bash file will load schema files from whatever is loaded with the `Dockerfile` into the container directory `/schemas/`.

 #### Docker Configuration
 Configuration of the container is accomplished by passing in different environmental variables to the container.
 In order to do this, change the